EnsembleUI/ensemble_docs/pages/actions/ble-actions.md

 ### Action References

+* Note that the event.data is exactly set of characters that the device is sending.
+It will be a string.
+If the device is sending JSON data, that will *not* be automatically converted.
+You will need to call `JSON.parse(event.data)` to convert it to JSON *

 `bluetoothInit` : Turns on the bluetooth (Android only) and Stream of on & off states of the bluetooth.
 ```yaml
 Icon: